Cruising in the mirror-like Lady Franklin fjord

 M/S Stockholm has anchored in Lady Franklinfjorden.
 Or rather in a small branch of it.
 It’s a place rarely visited because of the mostly uncharted waters in the fjord and its closest surroundings.
 Our experienced captain navigates us through the unknown territory safely, however.

-We are completely alone, and the morning is dead calm.
-Our goal is to do a Zodiac cruise close to the Franklin glacier and to the ice flow with drifting fast ice that cover the west side of the fjord.
+We are completely alone, the morning is dead calm and there is no wind and not a ripple on the water.
+Our goal is to make a Zodiac cruise close to the Franklin glacier and to an ice floe of pack ice drifting on the western side of the fjord.

 After breakfast we head towards the ice flow with the Zodiacs and discover a lot of seals laying on the ice.
 Its ringed seals and bearded seals.
 Some laying close to the edge and some much further in where they must have dug out a breathing hole for themselves.